google/WebFundamentals/src/content/en/updates/posts/2016/02/chrome-49-deprecations.markdown

 To keep the platform healthy we sometimes remove APIs from the Web Platform which have run their course.
 There can be many reasons why we would remove an API, such
-as: they are superseded by newer APIs, are updated to reflect changes to specifications, to bring alignment and conistency with other browsers, or are early experimentations that never came to fruition in other browsers and thus can increase the burden of support for web developers.
+as: they are superseded by newer APIs, are updated to reflect changes to specifications, to bring alignment and consistency with other browsers, or are early experimentations that never came to fruition in other browsers and thus can increase the burden of support for web developers.